sanchick02/moodee/README.md

 2. Open the source code folder on your preferred IDE (Visual Studio Code Recommended)
 3. Run the source code on any physical / virtual device, online documentation (Preferred to use Pixel 7 Pro & Pixel 8 Pro AVD).
 4. Start navigating and using the application's features.
+5. If in any case there is an error due to a bad state, please refresh the app as the connection may not be good to retrieve data from firebase.

 ## Moodee Mobile App Features:
 - Personalised Contents